What's New in 2.0

 In v1, it was unclear what timezone was expected for the date field.
 In v2, this field is renamed utcDateDateTime to clarify that all dates are UTC.
 Both date (2023-08-14) or date time (2023-08-14 01:00:00) values are supported by this new field.

-Providing a date and time means we will use hourly grid mix data when we add support for this in the near future - if possible, we suggest starting to use this now.
+Providing a date and time means we will use hourly grid mix data when we add support for this soon - if possible, we suggest starting to use this now.

 Inventory ID replaces domain and app